 Advantages of Public-Private Partnership

-- #1 – Increase in Efficiency – With private involvement, profit motive drives efficiency and if the contract is for short term, then competition is another factor as performance becomes a key in contract renewal
+- Increase in Efficiency – With private involvement, profit motive drives efficiency, and if the contract is for a short term, then competition is another factor as performance becomes a key in contract renewal

-- #2 – Technology Sharing – When the private player comes in, it brings its own innovative technology which adds on to the technological advancement for the government authorities and keeps the infrastructure state of the art.
+- Technology Sharing – When the private player comes in, it brings its innovative technology, which adds on to the technological advancement for the government authorities and keeps the infrastructure state of the art.

-- #3 – Sustainability – Public-private partnership PPP is a good exit route for the heavily subsidized sectors and helps in making the sectors self-sustaining like in the case of the Chilean water sector.
+- Sustainability – Public-private partnership PPP is a good exit route for the heavily subsidized sectors.
+It helps in making the sectors self-sustaining, like in the case of the Chilean water sector.

 Disadvantages of Public-Private Partnership

-- #1 – Cronyism – Most of the government expenditure is aimed at improving the living standards of the people and at times, profit is not the primary incentive.
+- Cronyism – Most of the government expenditure is aimed at improving the living standards of the people, and at times, profit is not the primary incentive.
 In case of untimely PPP or a PPP going wrong, the people might suffer because private players may not put the need of the people first

 - Inflation – When it comes to full divestiture, the government loses control over pricing, which may lead to excessive hikes in prices and may cut out a huge segment of consumers from benefitting.

 - Loss of Time and Effort – There have been failed cases of PPP wherein the governments were forced to nationalize private companiesPrivate CompaniesA privately held company refers to the separate legal entity registered with SEC having a limited number of outstanding share capital and shareowners. and intervene to stabilize the economies.